sjb3d/spark/README.md

 // load the Vulkan shared library let loader = Loader::new()?;

-// create an instance (skip listing layers and extensions for this example) let instance_create_info = vk::InstanceCreateInfo {
+// create a Vulkan 1.0 instance (skip listing layers and extensions for this example) let version = vk::Version::from_raw_parts(1, 0, 0);
+let instance_create_info = vk::InstanceCreateInfo {
     ..
 Default::default()
 };
-let instance = unsafe { loader.create_instance(&instance_create_info, None) }?;
+let instance = unsafe { loader.create_instance(&instance_create_info, None, version) }?;
 ```

-_TODO: describe how to specify which functions are loaded using a Vulkan version and list of extensions, once this implemented.
-For now, we attempt to load functions for all versions and all extensions!
-This will change soon..._
+Function pointers are loaded only for commands that are referenced by the specified Vulkan version or extensions are loaded.

 ## Vulkan Handles